aevilla160/aevilla160.github.io/README.md

 # aevilla160.github.io
-ReadMe for my personal github pages.
+Personal Site -
+Note: I am **not* a front end dev and don't plan to be. 🙂

-If contributing please contribute with care.
+## If contributing please contribute with care.

--AEV160
+-- Alex